bulatb/yuno/README.md

 ### Creating by glob

 This feature works the same as `yuno run files`: the `<glob>` should match specific file names, including full paths and extensions, except the output will be answer files instead of test results.
-You'll be prompted every time it tries to overwrite a file unless you use `-o`.
+You'll be prompted every time it tries to overwrite a file unless you use `--overwrite`.

 To generate an answer file for `my-first-test.rc`: